 Criteria Weight Max.
-Point Technical Criteria A - Educational Qualification: Master's Degree in degree in forestry/environmental/natural resource management/environment science in combination with equivalent relevant work experience.
-A higher degree would be advantageous.
-10% 10 • Criteria B - Relevant Experience: At least 10 years of experience, preferably in policy and institutional issues.
-Experience in working with international and national institutions.
-15% 15 Criteria C - Suitability for the assignment: Involved in policy review and formulation; Experience in carrying out similar studies and assessments 15% 15 Criteria D: Technical proposal: Understanding of the task, technical approach and methodology and work plan 30% 30 Financial 30% 30
+Point Technical Criteria A - Educational Qualification: Advanced Degree (Masters or higher) in finance, economics, business management or a closely related field, or equivalent relevant work experience, preferably with an environment / biodiversity focus.
+10% 10 • Criteria B - Relevant Experience: At least 10 years of experience, preferably in environmental finance, accounting, economics, management or related field.
+Experience in collaborating with international and national experts and institutions.
+Exposure to environmental issues or biodiversity desirable.
+15% 15 • Criteria C - Suitability for the assignment: Involved in policy review and formulation; Experience in carrying out similar studies and assessments 15% 15 Criteria D: Technical proposal: Understanding of task, technical approach and methodology and work plan 30% 30 Financial 30% 30